openhab/openhab-docs/10_users_manual/10_openhab_basics/00_openhab_basics_introduction/openhab_basics.md

 This first part of the user's manual presents the concept you need to understand before going in more practical aspects.

-After some more elements about OpenHAB itself and ist community, this parts covers :
+After some more elements about OpenHAB itself and its community, this parts covers:

 - the difference between _things_, _items_ and _channels_,